Are Bagels Good or Bad For Bodybuilding? (Pros & Cons)

-They are especially good if you are in a bulking phase where you need calorie-dense foods.
+- Bagels are an easy-to-add, high-carb food for bodybuilding.
+They are especially good if you are in a bulking phase and need calorie-dense foods.
 Plain bagels are better for immediate energy before a workout, and whole wheat bagels are better for post-workout.

 Bagels For Bodybuilding: Overview

-As a registered dietitian, I am constantly asked the difference between simple and complex carbohydrates, mainly if it affects the bodybuilding process.
+As a registered dietitian, I am constantly asked about the difference between simple and complex carbohydrates, mainly if they affect the bodybuilding process.

-They will provide glucose, the primary energy source the body uses, but its absorption will vary.
+Carbs provide glucose, the body’s primary energy source, but its absorption will vary.

 Plain bagels are simple carbs.
 They are good to add before a workout since they provide fast-acting energy.

 Whole bagels, on the other hand, are complex carbs.
-They will have a steadier energy release which makes them perfect for including 3-4 hours before training or as a post-workout snack.
+They provide a steadier energy release, which makes them perfect for including 3-4 hours before training or as a post-workout snack.

-Bagels are an excellent carb-containing food with 60 grams per serving that will provide the energy you need for the workout or replenish glycogen storage.
+Bagels are an excellent carb-containing food with 60 grams per serving that provides the energy you need for the workout or replenishes glycogen storage.

 They are also a high-protein carb with almost 10 grams per serving.
 This makes it an ideal way of adding protein throughout the day without adding more animal protein.